WebexCommunity/webex-node-bot-framework/README.md

 **Differences with matching string phrases when using Framework with a "Bot Account":**

-When a `framework.hears()` is defined with a string phrase (as opposed to regex) the phrase will match if it is a substring of the message.
-When running as a user account, the phrase will match only against the first word of the message.
+* When running as a bot account and a `framework.hears()` is defined with a string phrase (as opposed to regex) the framework will convert the string to regex, for example: "string" is converted to /(^| )string( |$)/i in order to see if the string exists as a substring of the message.
+* When running as a user account, a string phrase will match only against the first word of the message.
+* Regex phrases behave the same in a `framework.hears() for both Bot and User accounts

 **Differences with trigger.args using Framework with a "Bot Account":**